johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 **No one-size-fits-all**

 The UTXO alliance is also interested in blockchain programmability enabling the development of dApps and smart contracts.
-In reality, new languages must be created to adapt to the UTXO model’s particular transaction and data storage management (for example, Ergo’s and Cardano’s eUTXO).
+In reality, new languages must be created to adapt to the UTXO model’s particular transaction and data storage management (for example, Ergo’s[^73] and Cardano’s eUTXO).
 Antara, CKB-VM, ErgoScript, and Plutus are the smart contract languages created by the alliance’s founding members.
 To quickly extend the number of use cases that may be executed on UTXO-based blockchains, alliance members are pooling expertise and cooperating in the development of such technologies.

 Furthermore, such languages are constructed as domain-specific languages (DSLs) on top of widely used programming languages such as Scala, Haskell, C, JavaScript, Go, Rust, and others.
 Those mainstream languages, however, may not always provide the security or convenience of use that smart contract developers seek.